mkuthan/mkuthan.github.io/_posts/2022-03-15-gcp-cloud-composer-tuning.md

 *Cloud Composer* is a magnitude easier to set up than vanilla *Apache Airflow*, but there are still some gotchas:

 * How many resources are allocated by the single *Apache Airflow* task?
-* How many concurrent tasks can be executed on the worker, what is a real worker capacity?
+* How many concurrent tasks can be executed on the worker, what's a real worker capacity?
-* What is a total parallelism of the whole *Cloud Composer* cluster?
+* What's a total parallelism of the whole *Cloud Composer* cluster?
 * How to choose the right virtual machine type and how to configure *Apache Airflow* to fully utilize the allocated resources?
 * What are the most important *Cloud Composer* performance metrics to monitor?